Redi-Rock Barrier Wall Design Resources

 Until now, engineers have been hard pressed to find guidance in parapet barrier wall design.
 The results of Redi-Rock’s recent barrier testing can now be applied to design projects, ensuring American Association of State Highway and Transportation Officials (AASHTO) and International Building Code (IBC) load requirements are met.
 Watch the video below outlining our testing process and results.

-Barrier Testing Reports
+Barrier Wall Testing Reports

 Multiple phases of testing were conducted in the Aster Brands Lab in Charlevoix, Michigan, on barriers constructed with Redi-Rock hollow-core, precast modular blocks.
 The aim of the tests was to verify and validate the yield line analysis methodology – which is outlined in Chapter 13 of AASHTO and assumes conventional cast-in-place concrete construction – holds true for the barriers constructed with a core of reinforced steel and cast-in-place concrete within precast modular blocks.